 - A pane of glass.

-Mass nouns refer to groups of specific things.
+Mass nouns are slightly different.
+They refer to groups of specific things.

 Tables, chairs, cupboards etc. are grouped under the mass noun furniture.